dbosak01/procs/README.md

-The purpose of the **procs** package is to recreate some SAS statistical procedures in R.  The first version of the package will attempt to recreate SAS 'proc freq'.
-Subsequent versions of the package will add additional, commonly used procedures like 'proc means' and 'proc tabulate'.
+The purpose of the **procs** package is to recreate some SAS statistical procedures in R.  The first version of the package will attempt to recreate SAS 'proc freq', 'proc means', and 'proc transpose'.
+Subsequent versions of the package will add additional statistics and options to these two procedures, and possibly some other procedures like 'proc tabulate'.

 ### Installation